DonBatman/mycoins/ReadMe.txt

 --+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 --                                                                                    +
---bitcoins v2.0 by MilesDyson@DistroGeeks.com                                         +
+--bitcoins v2.5 by MilesDyson@zoho.com                                         +
 --                                                                                    +
---LICENSE: WTFPL DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE; applies to all parts.   + --                                                                                    + --Have ideas on ways to make this mod better? email me at milesdyson@distrogeeks.com  + --                                                                                    + --+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
+--LICENSE: WTFPL DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE; applies to all parts.   + --                                                                                    + --Have ideas on ways to make this mod better? email me at milesdyson@zoho.com  + --                                                                                    + --+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This mod will add bitcoins to your map, (NOT REAL BITCOINS) but the basic idea of bitcoins..

 My first mod for minetest, I plan to expand this mod a bit more as time permits..

+Bitcoins Mod:

+create a network containing at least one isp and one computer within a radius of 3 nodes to connect to the internet and mine coins, add a router to increase its radius to 30 nodes for larger networks.. all computers must have internet access to mine, with 3 levels of craft able computers, home computer, gaming computer and alienware computer, each with two more levels of upgrades, each level increasing the speed of the mining process, the isp box requires payment for your internet access, place bitcoins into the payment slot and turn it on.. then boot your computers.. all computers will shutdown after the player logs out or the isp box shuts down due to none payment...

 3/9/13 Added denominations of bitcoin Bitcent,Bitnickel,Bitdime,Bitquarter.